KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 **The Seeker (mid-centropic):** Cognition moving acclivously across L₂–L₃ (SS / SM through DS / DM).
 The Soul dimension is in active integration — drawing personal experience toward deeper coherence.
 The Mind dimension translates between lived comprehension and structural insight.
 The Seeker's cognitive motion is characterized by the passage between superficial self-knowledge and deep structural understanding.

 **The Oscillating (liminal):** Cognition spanning the embodied and superficial layers — IL₂ through L₂, with primary activity at L₁ / IL₁.
 Both Soul and Mind dimensions operate at the interface of centropic and entropic fields.
-This is the most common configuration because it occupies the ground where both orientations are experientially immediate — the metric terminus of consciousness (SP11).
+This is the most common configuration because it occupies the ground where both orientations are experientially immediate — the metric terminus of awareness (SP11).

 **The Inverter (mid-entropic):** Cognition operating within IL₂–IL₃ (ISS / ISM through IDS / IDM).
 The Soul dimension turns reflexive awareness toward fragmentation; the Mind dimension analyzes for points of structural weakness.
 The Inverter tests integrity through disassembly — a lawful function when it operates diagnostically, an entropic function when it operates destructively.